Minyus/pipelinex/README.md

 ### Comparison with `kedro-mlflow` package

-Both [PipelineX](https://pipelinex.readthedocs.io/) and [kedro-mlflow](https://kedro-mlflow.readthedocs.io/) provide integration of MLflow to Kedro.
+Both [PipelineX](https://pipelinex.readthedocs.io/)'s MLflow-on-Kedro and [kedro-mlflow](https://kedro-mlflow.readthedocs.io/) provide integration of MLflow to Kedro.
 Here are the comparisons.

 - Features supported by both PipelineX and kedro-mlflow